OPPORTUNITIES AND CHALLENGES IN THE MONTRÉAL OFFICE MARKET: IS IT HEADING TOWARDS TENANT FAVOURABLE CONDITIONS?

-A discussion will focus on the debt market and examine what borrowers can expect for the remainder of 2013 and beyond.
-Are significant amounts of capital being attracted into the real estate through mortgage funds and debt offerings through the capital markets?
-What impact are the Bank of Canada, Minister of Finance and OFSI’s concerns having on Schedule A lending practices?
-Are we in a market with too much potential credit or is capital availability tightening up again?
-What underwriting criteria are lenders in Montreal using in 2013?
+A panel discussion will focus on the debt market and examine what borrowers can expect for the remainder of 2014 and beyond.
+What impact are the Bank of Canada, Minister of Finance and OFSI’s concerns having on the lending practices of major banks?
+Are significant amounts of capital still attracted into the real estate?
+Are they finding accessibility through mortgage investment funds and secondary markets?
+Are pension funds attracted to some of the lending opportunities?
+What underwriting criteria are lenders in Montréal using in 2014?
 How are they assessing potential deals and pricing them?
 Are there any property classes that they are avoiding or reducing their exposure to?
-Are lenders starting to impose floor rates?
 How available are mezzanine financing and other secondary sources of debt?
 How are they being priced?
 Discussion will also briefly examine construction financing for condominiums and loans for smaller assets and smaller projects.
 How concerned are lenders about the housing market?

 René Demers, Associate Vice President, Real Estate Financing, National Bank

-Martin Laroche, Director, Real Estate Lending, Otéra Capital
+Andrée Roy, Senior Director, Real Estate Investments, Otéra Capital

 Michal Kuzmicki, Managing Partner, Brookfield Financial

-The trend to inner city development activity is sweeping across Canadian urban centres.
-Montreal is certainly no exception with a wide range of mixed-use developments occurring across the island.
-What is responsible for this trend?
-The evidence is very strong that communities need a vibrant mixed-use core where people gather: where commerce, culture, recreation, entertainment, education and inspiration meet.
-This session will examine how economic, demographic and social forces are reshaping Montreal, and what the implications of these key trends are for real estate development activity.
-What type of innovative projects and city building is emerging to take advantage of population migration into inner city areas?
-What are the key factors responsible for the trend towards more mixed-use development?
-How is the concept of “work, live, play and learn” applying to the downtown Montreal market?
-With some 12,000 condominium units in the pipeline, is there a danger that this part of the housing market will be overbuilt?
-Or are the condominiums an effective response to affordability?
-What are challenges associated with a mixed-use project and its ownership structure that developers need to understand?
+The trend to inner city development activity continues to sweep across Canadian cities.
+Montréal is certainly no exception with a wide range of mixed-use developments occurring across the island.
+The evidence is very strong that successful cities need a vibrant mixed-use core where people gather and where commerce, culture, recreation, entertainment, education and inspiration meet.
+This session will examine the changes that the urban fabric of Montréal is undergoing, and wide range of real estate development activity that the city is continuing to experience.
+What type of innovative projects and city building are emerging in the inner city areas?
+What is the profile of their target groups?
+What are the key factors responsible for the growth of mixed-use formats?
+How is the concept of “work, live, play and learn” applying to the downtown Montréal market?
+What are challenges associated with creating a mixed-use project and its ownership structure that developers need to understand?

-Pierre-Jacques Lefaivre, Vice President, Business Development, Groupe Mach
+Gideon Pollack, Vice President, Business Development, Claridge Inc.